worktncmp/tnc-cms/README.md

 TNC-CMS is a small PHP website foundation.
 Copy this project, configure it, add pages as folders, and use controllers only when you need forms or a database.

 - PHP 8.2+
-- No Composer
-- No WordPress, no Laravel
 - Web root is always `public/`

 ---